ldrobnik/react-animated-menu/README.md

 Below, you will find a diagram showing the basic project structure, followed by diagrams presenting the components that make up the mobile and desktop menus (MobileMenu.js and DesktopMenu.js, respectively).

+You can also take a look at a [live demo](https://react-awaymo-test.netlify.com/).

 ### Basic structure

         +---------+